 $ gmx --version $ gmx mdrun -h

 Of course GROMACS runs should be done via a PBS submission script.
-Here is an example.
+Below is an example.
 Ypou will need to work out suitable values for the number of CPUs, memory and walltime for your own simulations.

 Just asking for more cores will not necessarily give you better performance.
 Generally for applications that are mult-threaded you will get diminishing speedups as the number of cores requested increases, as can be seen in the real world example for a GROMACS job below.
 For this user they decided to use 28 cores as there was no significant speedup using any more cores.
 Requesting less cores also means they have a better chance of their job running sooner when the cluster is very busy.